Croatia with kidsAre Croatia family holidays a good idea in 2025?

 Croatia’s islands have many beautiful bays that can be reached only by boat.

-Kids will love exploring the beaches, snorkeling, and discovering the local culture and traditions.
+Kids will love exploring the beaches, snorkelling, and discovering the local culture and traditions.

 The Plitvice Lakes National Park